Onyeka Okongwu: Personal life

 Onyeka Okongwu was born to Nigerian immigrants, Mike, and Kate Okongwu in Los Angeles on 11 December 2000.
 Onyeka and his siblings were raised in Chino by two hardworking parents.
 His mother works as a registered nurse.
 Highly influenced by his older brother, Nnamdi, Onyeka's passion for basketball began to grow.
 Okongwu's older brother, Nnamdi, also played basketball for Chino Hills High School.
 In 2014, Nnamdi sustained a brain injury in a skateboarding accident and later died after spending three days on life support.
 Okongwu wore the number 21 in honor of his brother, who had worn the same number while playing basketball.
 In January 2020, Chino Hills High School retired the number in honor of his late brother.
 Upon his arrival in Atlanta, he switched numbers due to the team retiring the number 21 in honor of Dominique Wilkins.
 Again honoring his late brother, Okongwu began wearing the number 17 - the age Nnamdi was when he passed.
-He also has a younger brother, Chukwuemeka, and a younger sister, Chinemya.
+He also has a younger brother, Chukwuemeka (Also attended Chino Hills High School), and a younger sister, Chinemya.

 Okongwu's father died in 2021.